Before They Were

 What Major Acquirers Are Paying for Cancer Diagnostics.

-The comparable framework lives or dies on real, recent transaction prices.
-Here’s what the major acquirers have actually written checks for in the last 24 months.
-Set those numbers against where Volition trades today.
+What the major acquirers have actually written checks for in the last 24 months — set against where Volition trades today.

 Jun 2023